On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy

-To measure the electron EDM, the simplest ring schematic conforming to the above principles is shown in Fig.~\ref{fig:ring_schematics}.
+To measure the electron EDM, the simplest two-energy ST ring schematic conforming to the above principles is shown in Fig.~\ref{fig:ring_schematics}.
 Partly because of being simple, it is also quite compact.
 Compactness is important for maximizing the rate of EDM signal accumulation.
 The ring in Fig.~\ref{fig:ring_schematics} consists of two low-energy and two high-energy arcs.
 The beam directions in the two arcs of each energy are opposite making the net bending angle zero.
-The low- and high-energy arcs are connected to a potentially common capacitor plates providing acceleration and deceleration of 600 kV.
+The low- and high-energy arcs are connected to potentially common capacitor plates providing acceleration and deceleration of 600 kV.
 A bunching RF cavity is located in a low-energy section to minimize its voltage requirements.

 The ring in Fig.~\ref{fig:ring_schematics} consists of arc sections where the electric field remains transverse to the reference electron velocity and of straight sections where the electric field is longitudinal to the beam direction.
 We consider the spin dynamics in these two cases separately.
 Bunching RF fields do not contribute to this picture because their average first-order spin effect is zero.
-Using the Thomas-BMT equation extended to include the EDM, the spin precession per unit length in the transverse electric field of the arc sections is given by
+Using the Thomas-BMT equation extended to include the EDM, the spin precession per unit length in the transverse electric fields of the arc sections is given by

 where $q$ is the particle charge, $m$ is its mass, $v$ is the particle speed, $\eta$ is the electric dipole factor defined below, $E_\perp$ is the field strength, $c$ is the speed of light, $\hat{E}$ is a unit vector along the electric field direction, $G$ is the magnetic anomaly, $\gamma$ is the Lorenz energy factor, and $\hat{v}$ is a unit vector along the particle velocity.
-As indicated in Eq.~\ref{eq:A}, its first and second terms of the above equation describe contributions of the MDM and EDM to the spin rotation.
+As indicated in Eq.~\ref{eq:A}, its first and second terms describe the respective contributions of EDM and MDM to the spin rotation.
 The electric dipole factor $\eta$ is introduced to specify the proportionality factor between the electric dipole moment $\vec{d}$ and the particle spin $\vec{S}$ as

 It is convenient to express Eq.~\ref{eq:A} in terms of the precession rate $d\theta/ds$ of the particle's orbital angle $\theta$ per unit orbit length $s$

 where $\hat{y}$ is the axis perpendicular to the ring plane (vertical).
 Equation~\ref{eq:C} was obtained using the relation